PnS2018/pns2018.github.com/session_02.md

 Welcome to the second session of Deep Learning in Raspberry Pi.

-In this section, we are going to introduce some core concepts in Machine Learning (ML).
+In this section, we are going to discuss some core concepts in Machine Learning (ML).
 We will dive into two historically very influential learning models: Linear Regression and Logistic Regression.
 We will also discuss Stochastic Gradient Descent (SGD) and its variants.

 ## What is a "Learning Algorithm"?